Regional Consultative Committee

 What is the Regional Consultative Committee?

-The RCC is comprised of 23 members, fifteen who are elected by Cattle Australia members on a regional basis and eight who are appointed by the state farming organisations.
-As a result each state will be represented as follows.
+The RCC is comprised of 22 members – 15 who are elected by Cattle Australia members on a regional basis and seven who are appointed by the State Farming Organisations.
+As a result, each state will be represented as follows.

 • play a key role in shaping the future of the grass-fed cattle industry, ensuring the voices of Australian cattle producers are heard during critical decision-making processes